nndda/Theatre/docs/classes/dialogue/syntax.md

 ```
 Dia:
-    "Im honestly running out of
+    "I'm honestly running out of
     ideas for the dialogue
     text example"